 Malware analysis can be static, dynamic, or a hybrid of both types.
 When using static analysis, you’ll examine the file for signs of malicious intent, while dynamic analysis allows you to execute the suspected code in a sandbox environment.
-By using a sandbox, you’ll be able to isolate the malware from your live system, eliminating the ability to infect your production environment or allowing the virus to escape into your network.
+Using a sandbox will isolate the malware from your live system, eliminating the ability to infect your production environment or allow the virus to escape into your network.

 Malware Analysis Use Cases

 Computer Security Incident Management

 In this case, an organization has determined that malware may have infiltrated their network.
 A response team is sent to deal with the threat.

 They perform malware analysis on malicious files and specify the danger and type of malware.
 They’ll also analyze what impact it will likely have on the organization’s system.

 Academics or industry specialists can perform in-depth malware research.
 These professionals try to get the best possible understanding of how certain malware performs.

 This level of research and understanding is vital for reverse-engineering malware and requires malware analysis, as well as the testing of malware in a sandbox environment.

 Software product and solution providers often perform bulk testing and analysis to determine potential IOCs.
 In turn, they can improve their security network to preemptively improve weak points in their system.

 There are four common steps to malware analysis that get more complex and specific the further into the process you are.
 There are four main stages: